 D3 has always strived to support collaboration and break down silos in organizations, something that the survey mentions specifically.
 We achieve this through a number of characteristics of our SOAR platform.
 First is that D3 SOAR acts as a centralized hub for incident data and incident handling procedures.
 All historical incidents are stored alongside every IOC, past actions by analysts, data ingested from other tools, and contextual data like threat intelligence.
 D3’s role-based access controls mean that all important security personnel can view the appropriate amount of this data, even though it is all stored in a centralized database.

-D3 also enables integration of teams through communication tools, including collaborative case notes, instant messaging, task assignments, and automated notifications.
+D3 also enables integration of teams through collaborative case management, instant messaging, task assignments, and automated notifications.
 Pretty much any data in D3 can be reported on, generating metrics and analytics that give visibility to all levels of the organization.
 Communication and visibility break down silos and give SOC and IR teams the tools and information they need to seamlessly work together.